Skip to main content

 4. Open searchResults.php from the search folder.

-5. Locate line 5 and modify the $SQL variable by adding the highlighted WHERE clause:
+5. Around line 5, modify the $SQL variable by adding the bold text as shown below:

 $SQL = 'SELECT id, firstName, lastName, email, publications, comments, subscribe